simeononsecurity/simeononsecurity.ch/content/articles/best-code-repositories-comparison/index.en.md

 - **Azure Pipelines**: This platform boasts a powerful **continuous integration and continuous delivery (CI/CD)** solution.
 It can efficiently build, test, and deploy your code across various platforms.
 In 2026, Azure Pipelines introduced multi-stage YAML pipelines with enhanced security scanning and improved parallel job execution.

-- **Azure Boards**: For streamlined project management, Azure DevOps offers a suite of **work tracking and project management tools**, including Agile boards and backlogs.
+- **Azure Boards**: For simplified project management, Azure DevOps offers a suite of **work tracking and project management tools**, including Agile boards and backlogs.
 The 2026 update includes AI-powered sprint planning and automated dependency tracking.

 - **Azure Test Plans**: Quality assurance is made effortless with its comprehensive **test planning and test execution** capabilities.
 Recent enhancements include automated exploratory testing and AI-driven test case generation.